Transgender rights in Australia: Non-binary gender recognition

 Norrie May-Welby is a Scottish-Australian who became the first transgender person in Australia to publicly pursue a legal status of neither a man nor a woman.
 That status was subject to appeals by the State of New South Wales.

 In April 2014, the High Court of Australia unanimously ruled in the Norrie Case that, having undergone sex affirmation surgery, androgynous person Norrie was to be registered as neither a man nor a woman with the NSW Registry of Births, Deaths and Marriages.
 The decision follows previous regulations and legislation that recognises a third gender classification, and establishes that Australia's legal system recognises and permits the gender registration of 'non-specific', as the judges found in the Norrie case.

 The Australian Capital Territory's 2014 birth certificate law amendments also allowed people to register as male, female or "X" regardless of whether they had undertaken any surgery.
 Victoria's failed 2014 proposal had a similar approach.

 In April 2019, Tasmania amended the Birth, Deaths and Marriages Registration Act to allow the registration of genders on the basis of self-identification, with gender defined by the applicant through a statutory declaration.
 This allows a diversity of genders.
 Any gender-related description should be allowable, through the Registrar may refuse vexatious or obscene applications.
 The law within Tasmania goes into effect on 5 September 2019, after royal assent was granted on 8 May 2019 by the Governor of Tasmania.

+In July 2025, New South Wales became the last state to legally recognise a Non-Binary Identity.